Candidiasis

 Male partners often harbour the organism under the foreskin, making it sometimes necessary to treat both partners at the same time.
 Men often suffer from red spots, itching and white flaking if infected.

-Candidiasis is also common at hospitals in patients who have lowered resistance, for example, with cortisone or anti-cancer treatments or in people who have HIV/AIDS.
+Candidiasis is also common in hospitalised patients with reduced immunity, e.g. during treatment with cortisone or anti-cancer treatments, or for people who have HIV/AIDS.

 Diagnosis and treatment